arisk02/Word-Cloud-Maker/README.md

 each word appears in the document and then, by the choice of the user, return the full list of all the words and their counts in the terminal, or an html document that contains a word cloud.

+The way we kept count of all the words that did not take up too much memory is by making a tree of characters.
+For an example if there was a word add and are, there is going to be one character a, which would then have children nodes d and r, and then d would have a child node d and r would have a child node e.
+At the end of each word would be the count, so count on e would be 1, because there is 1 word "are", but count on ar would be 0, because there is 0 words "ar".

 A word cloud is just a visual representation of which of the words appeared more or less time than the others.
 The word that appeared the most times will be the largest one in the cloud, and the one that appeared the least amount of times will be the smallest one.